 - Navigate to your public_html folder or the subfolder where you want WordPress installed.

 - Upload the files from your computer to this new location.

 - On your current hosting account, open the wp-config.php file.
 Located in this file is the name of the database that you need to export.

 - Most cPanel based hosting accounts should provide a copy of PHPMyAdmin to access your database.
 You can use this to export the database as a .sql file.

 Note: If you don't have access to PHPMyAdmin, you can use a plugin to export your database's backup.
 If you're unsure where to access your wp-config.php file, please check this article, How To Find Your WordPress Database.

 You are now going to create a new database for the WordPress install.

-- Create a new database by typing in a name for it.
+- Please create a new database by typing in a name for it.
 This will be something like username_wp1, with 'wp1' being the name given to the database.

-Now that you have a database created, you are going to Import the .sql file you downloaded into it
+Now that you have a database created, you will import the .sql file you downloaded into it.

 - Click the Browse button, and locate the file on your computer.